Podcast: Play in new window | Download

 As both an external strategist and an in-house marketing leader, Margie has helped companies in the cybersecurity, communications, EdTech, and software industries distill complex topics into content and campaigns that drive action.
 Before founding Centerboard Marketing, Margie led demand generation efforts for Blackboard and digital marketing for Tandberg and Cisco.
 She also taught content marketing and web writing at Johns Hopkins University.
 Margie completed her undergraduate work at Tufts University and earned a Master’s degree from American University.

 Writing Without Bullshit: Boost Your Career by Saying What You Mean, by Josh Bernoff.

 The Story Wars: How brand stories beat advertising tales! by Erik Saelens.

 We don’t have to know what the word means to recognize how it connects our brand with our users.
-Archetypes help us choose the right words, assemble them in the right order, and communicate the brand experience our users expect.
+Brand archetypes help us choose the right words, assemble them in the right order, and communicate the experience our users expect.
 Our brand is how our products speak to the world.

 “It’s expressing your company, which includes your product, as a human – not just as technology,” she adds.
 “And when you do that, it makes you more relatable as a company, building trust and closing the gap between your brand and your customers.”

 For B2B technology companies that aren’t consumer facing, finding the human elements of your brand can be more challenging.
 Are you the Hero?
 Jester?
 Or maybe your product brand speaks as a Pioneer, Explorer, Lover, or Sage.